caseyg/awesome/TOPICS.md

 ## magic-ui

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## openai

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 *   [andywalters47/clearmail](https://github.com/andywalters47/clearmail) - Filter gmail with AI